Uganda

 2. Barefoot lists the 2s stamp overprinted UGANDA REVENUE in capitals, either upright or sideways.
 I have not seen these stamps, though they sound very similar to R5/a and R11 of Kenya, and might possibly be an erroneous listing for these.

 c1956-60.
-Same basic issue with very similar overprint (see illustration below right for differences), but produced in London by De La Rue.
+Same basic issue with very similar overprint (see illustration above R191 for differences), but produced in London by De La Rue.

 a) Wmk Multiple Script CA